axmeu/BPE_WP_project/README.md

 # BPE & WordPiece Tokenization

 Implementation of BPE and WordPiece tokenization algorithms from scratch in Python, with naive and fast versions.
-Trained on French Wikipedia (180k articles), evaluated on training and encoding time, compression metrics and morphological analysis using our own benchmark made on Lexique4.00 data.
+Trained on French Wikipedia (180k articles), evaluated on training and encoding time, compression metrics and morphological analysis

 ## Requirements
 Only requires Pixi, which handles all dependencies for Linux and macOS.